How To Create An XML Sitemap Using The SEO Spider

 Pages which are blocked by robots.txt, set as ‘noindex’, have been ‘canonicalised’ (the canonical URL is different to the URL of the page), paginated (URLs with a rel=“prev”) or PDFs are also not included as standard.
 This can all be adjusted within the XML Sitemap ‘pages’ configuration, so simply select your preference.

-You can see which URLs are ‘noindex’, ‘canonicalised’ or have a rel=“prev” link element on them under the ‘Directives’ tab and using the respective filters.
+You can see which URLs have no response, are blocked, or redirect or error under the ‘Responses’ tab and using the respective filters.
+You can see which URLs are ‘noindex’, ‘canonicalised’ or have a rel=“prev” link element on them under the ‘Directives’ tab and using the filters as well.

 4) Exclude Pages From The XML Sitemap